-The cost of assets related to projects in progress of \$474 million and \$300 million as of June 30, 2019 and 2018, respectively, is included in their respective asset categories above.
-Depreciation and amortization of property, plant and equipment was \$495 million, \$469 million and \$428 million in fiscal 2019, 2018 and 2017, respectively.
+The cost of assets related to projects in progress of \$501 million and \$474 million as of June 30, 2020 and 2019, respectively, is included in their respective asset categories above.
+Depreciation and amortization of property, plant and equipment was \$514 million, \$495 million and \$469 million in fiscal 2020, 2019 and 2018, respectively.
 Depreciation and amortization related to the Company's manufacturing process is included in Cost of sales and all other depreciation and amortization is included in Selling, general and administrative expenses in the accompanying consolidated statements of earnings.
+See Note 7 - Leases for discussion of property, plant and equipment impairments.